Medicare Enrolled

 Summary

-Dr. Malhotra is a mixed practice specialist, with above-average Medicare volume (top 2% in FL), and high industry engagement (consulting-driven, top 9%), with 20 years of practice experience.
+Dr. Malhotra is a mixed practice specialist, with above-average Medicare volume (top 2% in FL), with consulting-driven industry engagement in the top 9% of FL peers, with 20 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →